maplibre/maplibre-gl-js-docs/docs/pages/style-spec/types.md

 ---
 title: Types
 id: types
-description: A Mapbox style contains values of various types, most commonly as values for the style properties of a layer.
+description: A MapLibre style contains values of various types, most commonly as values for the style properties of a layer.
 contentType: specification
 order: 9
 layout: page